fastvideo/gpu-camera-sample/README.md

 * High performance JPEG-XS decoder on GPU - done
 * Support for XIMEA MU181CR-ON camera - done
 * Support for Jetson AGX Orin (CUDA-11.4) and CUDA-11.7 - done
-* New demosaicing algorithm MG2 with improved image quality - in progress
 * Fast undistortion on GPU with precise and compact maps - in progress
-* High performance chromatic aberration suppresion in RAW domain - in progress
+* High performance chromatic aberration suppression in RAW domain - in progress
 * Support for Emergent Vision Technologies, DALSA, IDS Imaging, Baumer, Kaya Instruments, SVS-Vistek cameras - in progress
 * RAW Bayer codec
 * JPEG2000 encoder and decoder on GPU for camera applications